summerwind/h2spec/README.md

 ## Build

-1. Make sure you have go 1.4 and set GOPATH appropriately
+1. Make sure you have go 1.5 and set GOPATH appropriately
-2. Clone this repo and move to the cloned repo directory
-3. Run `go get golang.org/x/net/http2`
+2. Run `go get github.com/summerwind/h2spec/cmd/h2spec`

+It is also possible to build specific version.

+1. Make sure you have go 1.5 and set GOPATH appropriately
-4. Run `go build cmd/h2spec.go`
+2. Run `go get gopkg.in/summerwind/h2spec.v1/cmd/h2spec`

 ## Usage